ThePJB/ca-toy/README.md

  * ESC to open application menu
  * m to open CA specific menu
  * r to reset
- * wasd or hjkl for menu navigation
+ * wasd, hjkl or arrows for menu navigation

  ## Current CA's
  1. Predator Prey